 What Constitutes Negligence Under the Jones Act?

-The Jones Act considers negligence to occur when:
+The Jones Act considers negligence to take place when:

 - Someone does an action that a normally prudent person would not do